Alex222222222222/GitHubStars/data.md

 *   [yanshengjia/ml-road](https://github.com/yanshengjia/ml-road) - Machine Learning Resources, Practice and Research

-*   [PaddlePaddle/PaddleOCR](https://github.com/PaddlePaddle/PaddleOCR) - Awesome multilingual OCR and Document Parsing toolkits based on PaddlePaddle (practical ultra lightweight OCR system, support 80+ languages recognition, provide data annotation and synthesis tools, support training and deployment among server, mobile, embedded and IoT devices)
+*   [PaddlePaddle/PaddleOCR](https://github.com/PaddlePaddle/PaddleOCR) - Turn any PDF or image document into structured data for your AI.
+A powerful, lightweight OCR toolkit that bridges the gap between images/PDFs and LLMs.
+Supports 80+ languages.

 *   [megadose/holehe](https://github.com/megadose/holehe) - holehe allows you to check if the mail is used on different sites like twitter, instagram and will retrieve information on sites with the forgotten password function.